 Hopefully, this guide has made the process of entering a Company Voluntary Arrangement (CVA) much more straightforward and highlighted its potential use as a way to avoid dissolution.
 CVAs are a common strategy for businesses that want to continue trading but are overburdened with debt, however, with the help of experienced insolvency practitioners, this can be turned around.

 Irwin Insolvency is one of the largest business recovery practice in the UK serving businesses nationwide.
-If you need more information on Company Voluntary Arrangement, get in touch with our licensed practitioners at Irwin Insolvency today by calling 0800 009 3173 or emailing us at email@example.com.
+If you need more information on Company Voluntary Arrangement, get in touch with our licensed practitioners at Irwin Insolvency today by calling 0800 009 3173 or emailing us at firstname.lastname@example.org.
 We have extensive experience in bringing struggling businesses in the UK back from the brink, so don’t hesitate.
-Do not hesitate to contact one of our expert insolvency practitioners to arrange a consultation.
+Contact one of our expert insolvency practitioners to arrange a consultation.